 I had for as long as we'd known each other, told myself I wasn't pretty enough for him.

-When I finally heard those words, we had been together for years, and off and on, we'd inevitably end up dating, but it always lead to nowhere, and every time I didn't hear back from him, I had made up stories to justify his silence.
+When I finally heard those words, we had known each other four years, and off and on, we'd inevitably end up dating, but it always lead to nowhere, and every time I didn't hear back from him, I had made up stories to justify his silence.

-I had always wanted more and he never had.
+I had wanted more and he never had.

 On our first date, we met at a Mexican restaurant in my neighborhood.
 And almost every date afterward he would take me to eat Mexican food at a Mexican restaurant, the thing was, I don't like Mexican food much, but I never said anything.

 Three years into our knowing each other, I finally told him.